btj/ogp-notes/single_object_doc_instr.md

 The purpose is to allow the client to conclude that the object will not be inspected or mutated by any future method calls that mutate or inspect pre-existing objects.

 Objects created by a method or constructor that do not become visible to the client when the method or constructor finishes need not (and cannot) be mentioned in a `@creates` clause.

+## Further reading

+_The material in this section is outside the scope of the course and is provided for the information of interested students only._

+The specification formalism introduced in this course text is intended as a simplified approximation of the formalism introduced in _Matthew J. Parkinson.
+[Local reasoning for Java.](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-654.pdf) PhD Thesis, Cambridge University, 2005._ Parkinson's PhD thesis represents the state of the art in formal specification of Java modules and formal modular reasoning about the correctness of Java programs.
+Instead of effects clauses (`@mutates`, `@inspects`, `@creates`), Parkinson uses [_separation logic_](http://www0.cs.ucl.ac.uk/staff/p.ohearn/SeparationLogic/Separation_Logic/SL_Home.html), which is an extension of _Hoare logic_ for reasoning about heap effects.
+Hoare logic was the first logic for deducing program correctness judgments, also known as _Hoare triples_.

+The present author has, with others, implemented Parkinson's approach in a tool for modular formal verification of Java (and C) programs, called [VeriFast](https://github.com/verifast/verifast/).
+An introduction to VeriFast for Java is provided in _Smans et al. [VeriFast for Java: A Tutorial.](https://lirias.kuleuven.be/retrieve/224504) In Clarke et al. (eds.), Aliasing in Object-Oriented Programming, LNCS 7850, Springer, 2013._

+For further related research, see these documents' “Related work” sections.
+For new developments, see the proceedings of conferences such as [_Principles of Programming Languages_](https://dblp.org/db/conf/popl/index.html) and [_Computer-Aided Verification_](https://dblp.org/db/conf/cav/index.html).